Lone Star Infusion

 While post-traumatic stress disorder (PTSD) is often associated with war veterans, anyone who experiences trauma can develop this disruptive condition.
 With customized treatment, you can control your PTSD symptoms and maintain a healthy and active life.
-Dr. Allison Wells offers ketamine IV infusion therapy for PTSD at Lone Star Infusion in Houston.
+Our Anesthesiologist/Anesthetist team offers ketamine IV infusion therapy for PTSD at Lone Star Infusion in Houston.
 Ketamine IV infusion is a revolutionary and rapidly acting treatment for PTSD and other mental health conditions.
 Call or schedule a consultation online today to find out if ketamine IV infusion therapy is right for you.

 PTSD is a psychiatric condition that can develop following any type of traumatic experience.
 PTSD causes disruptive symptoms, including: